seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebugging.rst

 HLSL and DXIL-specific information is available in the :doc:`Source Level Debugging with HLSL <SourceLevelDebuggingHLSL>` document.

-Philosophy behind LLVM debugging information
+Philosophy behind LLVM37 debugging information
 --------------------------------------------

-The idea of the LLVM debugging information is to capture how the important pieces of the source-language's Abstract Syntax Tree map onto LLVM code.
+The idea of the LLVM37 debugging information is to capture how the important pieces of the source-language's Abstract Syntax Tree map onto LLVM37 code.
 Several design aspects have shaped the solution that appears here.
 The important ones are: